algorand/py-algorand-sdk/x/blackbox/README.md

 ### TEAL Program for Testing: Logic Sig v.
 App

 3. Next, you'll need to figure out if your TEAL program should be a Logic Signature or an Application.
 Each of these program _modes_ has its merits, but I won't get into the pros/cons here.
 From a Blackbox Test's perspective, the main difference is how each receives its arguments from the program executor.
 Logic sigs rely on the [arg opcode](https://developer.algorand.org/docs/get-details/dapps/avm/teal/opcodes/#arg-n) while apps rely on [txna ApplicationArgs i](https://developer.algorand.org/docs/get-details/dapps/avm/teal/opcodes/#txna-f-i).
 In our $`x^2`$ **logic sig** example, you can see on [line 2](https://github.com/algorand/py-algorand-sdk/blob/23c21170cfb19652d5da854e499dca47eabb20e8/x/blackbox/teal/lsig_square.teal#L2) that the `arg` opcode is used.
-Because argument opcodes (`arg` versus `ApplicationArgs`) is exclusive to one mode, any program that takes input will execute succesfully in _one mode only_.
+Because argument each opcode (`arg` versus `ApplicationArgs`) is exclusive to one mode, any program that takes input will execute succesfully in _one mode only_.
 4. Save the TEAL program you want to test.
 You can inline them in your test or follow the approach of `x/blackbox/blackbox_test.py` and save in `x/blackbox/teal`

 ### The TEAL Blackbox Toolkit